designwithwhit/MyWeatherAPI/README.md

 [View My Weather API Demo](https://designwithwhit.github.io/MyWeatherAPI/)

--User can opt to let the browser know thier location -Or- User can check the weather of Seattle of Syracuse -Below are graphics that will be displayed depending on the weather description
+User can opt to let the browser know thier location -Or- User can check the weather of Seattle of Syracuse <br>
+Below are graphics that will be displayed depending on the weather description <br>

 ### **Clear Sky**<br>
 ![Alt text](/images/phone-clear-sky.jpg "Clear Sky")